Intersection theory and Chern classes in Bott-Chern cohomology: Multiplication of the Bott-Chern cohomology ring

 where $\epsilon$ is the natural map $\cI_X^{\bullet} \to \cD_X^{'\bullet}$, $s(F^{p,\bullet}\cD_X^{'\bullet,\bullet})$ is the total complex of $F^{p,\bullet}\cD_X^{'\bullet,\bullet}$, i.e.\ the direct sum of spaces of currents of bidegree $(k,l)$ $(k \leq p)$, and $\ell, \overline{\ell}$ are the natural maps $s(F^{p,\bullet}\cD_X^{'\bullet,\bullet}) \to \cD_X^{'\bullet}$ and $s(F^{\bullet,q}\cD_X^{'\bullet,\bullet}) \to \cD_X^{'\bullet}$.
 We start by defining a multiplication between $\cB_{p',q',\Z}^{\bullet}$ and $\tilde{\cB}_{p',q',\Z}^{\bullet}$ that is compatible with the multiplication of the integral Bott-Chern complex.
 In this way, we avoid the problematic weight product of two currents.
 We first perform a similar construction for the integral Deligne complex.
 One can represent the product

 by the following table

 representing elements of

 Notice that the wedge product of smooth forms and currents is always well-defined.
-We also observe that since a locally integral current is represented by a generalised measure by the Riesz representation theorem, it defines a current of degree 0.
-We now check that the multiplication is a morphism of complex, i.e. that
+We also observe that since a locally integral current is represented by a generalised measure by the Riesz representation theorem, it defines a current of order 0.
+We can check that the multiplication is a morphism of complexes.